 Part of the responsibility of operating a car is knowing what you should do after a car accident happens.
-The actions that you take after an accident occurs can have a significant impact on your ability to file a claim for compensation if you have been injured.
+The actions that you take after a car accident in Philadelphia can have a significant impact on your ability to file a claim for compensation if you have been injured.

 What You Should Do Right After The Accident Happens

 You are urged to follow these steps ONLY if your injuries allow you to complete any or all of the steps.
 If you are injured, remain in your vehicle.
 Your health and safety will always be your first concern.

 If you are able, you should do the following after an accident happens:

 - Move the vehicles off the road for safety.
 If you can get to the shoulder of the road, move your vehicles so that no other cars become involved in the event.

 - If you cannot move the vehicles due to damage to the car or because of your injury, try to put your hazard lights on for safety